Meet 4th Gen Polo Player and IH Member – Seb Dawnay

 I joined straight after that demo, but lost touch a bit because of a busy career and travelling.
 Then out of the blue I received an email about the possibility to have ‘Tea with Monty’ run by Kelly at her home last October.
 I jumped at the wonderful opportunity and renewed my membership straight away.

-What courses have you done, and what are your horsemanship goals?
+What courses have you done, and what are your horsemanship and polo goals?

 Any best memories at IH courses/events?

 So many… where do I begin!!!
-Join-Up was the most incredible feeling and was everything I imagined it would be, loved doing long lining and working with the horses on the ground.
-Being with a lovely group of people all trying to go the same direction all supporting each other while being taught by professional and lovely instructors.
-Kelly was fantastic- she has so much knowledge and made everyone feel so welcome and calm no matter what equestrian background they had, but at the same time pushing us all to achieve goals.
+Join-Up was the most incredible feeling and was everything I imagined it would be.
+I loved doing long lining and working with the horses on the ground.
+Being with a lovely group of people all trying to go the same direction.
+All supporting each other while being taught by professional and lovely instructors.
+Kelly was fantastic.
+She has so much knowledge and made everyone feel so welcome and calm no matter what equestrian background they had… but at the same time pushing us all to achieve goals.

 You are a 4th generation polo player, tell us more about your polo heritage